Beach fashion’s shift toward skimpier styles is, in many ways, a return to swimwear’s roots.

 Pamela Anderson’s wedding

-The next pivotal moment in the history of swimwear came in 1959 with the invention of elastic fiber.
-This innovation from Dupont made swimming literally lighter: swimsuits made from this new material became smaller in weight.
-At the same time, garments made from spandex ensured maximum body-hugging fit, retained color longer, and did not lose shape when wet.
+The next pivotal change came in 1959 with the invention of elastic fibers by DuPont.
+That innovation made swimsuits lighter and smaller.
+Garments made from spandex offered a body-hugging fit, retained color longer, and kept their shape when wet.

 A Second Wind

-Among the variations of the bikini are the men’s sling swimsuit, the mankini (from the English “man bikini”), the model connecting the top and bottom called the monokini (designed by unisex clothing creator Rudy Gernreich in 1964), the trikini (a compromise between two-piece and one-piece swimsuits, being a more revealing version of the monokini), the nanokini made of strings, and even the burkini, a swimsuit draped in fabric from head to toe for Muslim women.
+Variations on the bikini proliferated: the men’s sling swimsuit, the mankini (from “man bikini”), the monokini (the top-and-bottom connected design by Rudy Gernreich in 1964), the trikini (a more revealing compromise between two-piece and one-piece), the nanokini made of strings, and the burkini (a full-coverage swimsuit designed for Muslim women).

 Monokini 1964